NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Season Wrap-up
 * Make sure all documentation is posted to the GitHub
 * Mentioned what worked well, what didn't, and what we can improve on for next year
-* Take inventory of all Electrical parts in SAE room again

 ## Andrew's List of Things to Do